Maker Hub policies are outlined below.

 Tools of vandalism are banned

 Items produced in the Maker Hub may not be used in a way that violates university posting policies or local, state, or federal laws regarding vandalism.
-If you have any questions about this policy, please consult a Maker Hub student staff member.
+If you have any questions about this policy, please ask a Maker Hub Consultant.

 Food and drink

-Food is allowed in designated areas in the Maker Hub.
+Food is allowed at the big tables in both Maker Hub locations.
 Drinks must have a closable top.

 Consequences for policy violations

 Access to the Maker Hub is a privilege and not a right.
 All Maker Hub policies are posted on the website, and users are responsible for learning and following the policies.
 Knowingly or unknowingly violating policies comes with consequences.
-The exact consequences vary depending on the nature of the situation and will be decided by members of the department of Instructional and Campus Technologies.
-Possible consequences for violating lab policies include being asked to leave for the day, being banned from the lab, having campus safety and police notified, and any consequences issued through our Office of Judicial Affairs.
+The exact consequences vary depending on the nature of the situation and will be decided by members of the Department of Instructional and Campus Technologies.
+Possible consequences for violating these policies include being asked to leave for the day, being banned from the Maker Hub, having campus safety and police notified, and any consequences issued through our Office of Judicial Affairs.
 The severity of the consequence will be matched with the severity of the policy infraction.